 Bayside Women’s Shelter supports all women regardless of their age, sexuality, cultural and linguistic diversity, disability or mental illness.

 Women’s Community Shelters is working with representatives in the area to establish a crisis accommodation shelter in Parramatta.
-We have a dedicated board in place, have secured the property and our aim is to open the shelter in early 2019.
+We have a dedicated board in place, have secured the property and our aim is to open the shelter in 2019.

 North West Sydney (Blacktown)